Yellow Tongue: Causes, Symptoms and Treatments

 Dry Mouth or Mouth Breathing

-A dry mouth is the lack of enough saliva in the mouth.
+A dry mouth is a lack of enough saliva in the mouth.
 Saliva removes bacteria from the mouth, which helps prevent cavities.
 Saliva naturally helps remove excess bacteria and particles from the surface of the tongue.
 Dehydration reduces saliva production, so bacteria and food particles remain close to cells, increasing the risk of bacterial growth.

 Poor Oral Hygiene